Bill Shankly: 1964 to 1970

-In 1965–66, Liverpool regained the League Championship title and reached the final of the European Cup Winners' Cup at Hampden Park, where they lost 2–1 in extra time to Borussia Dortmund.
-Shankly's summary of that final, played on a wet night, was that the team didn't play well and gave away "two silly goals".
+In 1965–66, Liverpool regained the First Division title and reached the final of the European Cup Winners' Cup at Hampden Park, where they lost 2–1 in extra time to Borussia Dortmund.
+Shankly's summary of that final, played on a wet night, was that the team did not play well and gave away "two silly goals".
 Shankly and Paisley had learned a great deal about European football which Liverpool would eventually turn into trophies.
 Their strategy in two-legged ties would be containment away and attack at home.
 Shankly had applied the principle in a preliminary round tie against Juventus when Liverpool were away in the first leg.
 Despite Juventus taking the lead after 81 minutes, Shankly ordered his players to ensure the deficit was only one goal.
 Liverpool then switched to all-out attack in the second leg at Anfield and won 2–0 (2–1 aggregate).

 Liverpool began the 1966–67 season by beating neighbours Everton in the FA Charity Shield match but the team were never really in contention for major honours that season, finishing fifth in the league.
 Shankly recognised the potential of Blackpool teenager Emlyn Hughes, a future England captain, and signed him for £65,000 in February 1967.
 Liverpool's performance in the 1966–67 European Cup was poor and, after struggling to overcome FC Petrolul Ploiești in the first round, they were well beaten in the last 16 by Ajax Amsterdam, inspired by 19-year-old Johan Cruyff.
 Ajax won 7–3 on aggregate after defeating Liverpool 5–1 in Amsterdam.
 Several years later, in his autobiography, Shankly still complained that the match in Amsterdam should never have started because of fog and, although Liverpool lost 5–1, he still thought Liverpool would win the tie at Anfield.
 Although Shankly claimed to have been unworried about the Ajax defeat, he acknowledged that he was examining the team and planning ahead.
 The Liverpool site argues that Shankly was mistaken in his decision at this time to postpone team rebuilding.